awais-ramzan/log-security-analyzer/README.md

 ## 🔍 How Detection Works

-The tool uses three main detection methods:
+The analyzer uses three main detection methods:

 **Simple Threshold Detection** - Counts all failed attempts from an IP.
 Flags IPs that exceed the configured threshold (default: 3).
 This catches slow, persistent attacks.